ViacheslavBulba/playwright-api-tests-example/README.md

 - Update: Modifies existing data
 - Delete: Removes existing data

-In a REST environment, CRUD operations correspond to the following HTTP methods:
+In a RESTful API environment, CRUD operations correspond to the following HTTP methods:

 - POST: Creates a new resource
 - GET: Reads a resource